 - Blurry Vision

-Not all glaucoma cases can be prevented, but glaucoma treatment can be effective if caught early enough.
+Not all glaucoma cases can be prevented.
+However, there are various treatment options that can effective for this type of eye issue if the condition is caught early enough.
 The best way to prevent glaucoma is to get regular eye screenings, especially if you have diabetes.

 Allergic Conjunctivitis happens when the outer part of our eye becomes swollen or irritated with a reaction to pollen, dander, mold or other things that trigger allergies.